peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

  * <i>errorThrow</i>: If true, will throw an exception if invalid byte sequences (in the detected encoding) are found in the byte stream.
 If false, replaces those byte sequences with replacement characters (U+FFFD) as the stream is read.

- * <i>dontSkipUtf8Bom</i>: If the stream is detected as UTF-8 and this parameter is  `true` , won't skip the BOM character if it occurs at the start of the stream.
+ * <i>dontSkipUtf8Bom</i>: If the stream is detected as UTF-8 (including when "mode" is 0) and this parameter is  `true` , won't skip the BOM character if it occurs at the start of the stream.

 <b>Exceptions:</b>